All applicants, including international students, must register with the Credential Assembly Service (CAS).

 I am in school now.
 Should I wait for my Fall/Winter grades to arrive before applying?

-If you are currently completing your undergraduate degree, you should not wait for fall or winter term grades to be posted on your transcript before sending them to Law Services.
+If you are currently completing your undergraduate degree, you should not wait for fall or winter term grades to be posted on your transcript before sending them to the LSAC.
 You should update your application by sending these grades to the CAS after they are released.